 Don’t… Don’t confuse Work Ethic for Drive.
 Don’t believe that Drive will generate massive results either.
 I’ve seen amazing work ethic in people that still don’t get great results.
 It’s where they focus their activities that are key.
 You may have someone with great work ethic that is eager to please, but not driven by numbers or results.
 They just are not naturally a result oriented person.
 Maybe they are more task driven.
 If you have them in production, a results oriented role, and they are not production oriented, you will have an issue no matter how hard they work.

-So How do YOU Get Started in Building a Team?
+How do YOU Start Building a Team?

 - Start attending trainings like RSTLM as soon as you can.